apache/tvm-rfcs/rfcs/0039-buffer-physical-layout.md

 To define the physical layout in a TE schedule, use the `set_physical_layout` method of a schedule, as shown below.
-The arguments to `set_physical_layout` are either tuples of `(logical_axis, factor)`, to indicate that the logical axis should be split by the factor given, or as `logical_axis` to indicate that the logical axis should be used with no additional splitting.
-The order of arguments defines any reordering that may occur when generating the physical layout.
+The arguments to `set_physical_layout` is a function that accepts a list of `tvm.tir.Var` representing a logical index, and outputs a list of `tvm.tir.PrimExpr` giving a corresponding physical index.
 If `set_physical_layout` isn't called, then no splits or reorderings are applied.

 For example, below defines the reordering from NHWC logical layout to NCHWc physical layout.